Re-negotiation Of Spheres Of Influence in the Former Polish State

 key_to_poland082839_092839.jpg (176538 bytes)

 The whole "spheres of influence" section of the M-R Pact had to be re-negotiated, because the first agreement was over spheres of influence in Poland -- and Poland, as a state, no longer existed.
-So, it was re-negotiated, and the boundaries changed from the first version – basically, moved much farther to the East.
+So, it was re-negotiated, and the boundaries changed from the first version.
+Germany got more land of the former Polish state than was called for by the original agreement of August 23 while Lithuania was added to the sphere of influence of the USSR.

 The Soviets only claimed sovereignty over areas where the majority of the population was either Belorussian or Ukrainian.
 These were the parts of the Russian Republic that had been seized by Pilsudski’s army in 1920 and ceded by Russia to Poland in the Treaty of Riga of March 1921.